 How Contagious Is a Coronavirus?

 Most coronaviruses are as contagious as common cold viruses or influenza virus (the flu virus).
 In other words, they can be very contagious from person to person but not as contagious as measles.
 For example, direct contact of hands with secretions or breathing within 3 feet of a cough or sneeze is required, not simply walking by a sick person.
 People with SARS should avoid public places for 10 days after illness.
 It is not clear for how long MERS is contagious, but it is likely similar.
 Most close contacts of people with MERS have not become ill.
-The Wuhan coronavirus seems more contagious than SARS or MERS.
+COVID-19 seems more contagious than SARS or MERS.

 What Are Treatments for Coronavirus Infections?

 There are very limited treatments for coronavirus infections other than supportive treatment of symptoms such as fever, congestion, and discomfort.
 Common cold remedies such as over-the-counter medicines help improve comfort while the infection runs its course.
 There is no antiviral treatment for most coronavirus infections.
 Severe coronavirus infections may require hospitalization and intensive care support such as mechanical ventilation and blood pressure support.
 A new antiviral drug (remdesivir, also known as GS-5734) under investigation for treating Ebola virus has also been found to be effective against MERS-CoV and SARS-CoV, but it is still in development and not commercially available.
-There is no drug to treat this new Wuhan coronavirus 2019-nCoV.
+There is no drug to treat COVID-19.

 What Are Potential Complications of Coronavirus Infections?